Save Dripping Springs!

 Onion Creek and Bridges

 Proceeding west, staying north of Onion Creek would have been ideal with fewer bridges.
 But many houses are already built in that path.
 So freeway must now cross the creek twice, once in the above image and again in this one.
 This section can optionally have on/off ramps to Creek Road and/or Roger Hanks for another local access option.
-Perhaps one of these is needed, not both.
+Only one of these is needed, not both.

 The west end would continue on and reconnect the highway split near Holder Lane.

-Closing Thoughts
+Final Thoughts

 If similar right of way is not obtained soon, I fear freeway bypass will be impossible, see below.